PillowFishSticks/MP2-DogBird/README.md

 ### Visitor Goals

-The target audience for The Bookshelf are:
+The target audience for Dogbird are:
-- People who enjoy reading.
+- People who enjoy playing games.
-- People who are interested in joining an online book club.
+- People who are interested in playing games online.
-- People who want to share good books they read.
-- People looking for book recommendations.
-- People looking for detailed book reviews for book recommendations.

 User goals are:
-- To join an online book club.
+- To play a fun game.
-- Find new reading material via the book club.
-- Share books that I have enjoyed with other book club members.
-- Share reviews about the books I have read.
+- Information about the game and how to play it.
-- To be able to add, edit, and delete books on the website.
-- Be able to navigate the website easily and view detailed information on books.
+- Too have information on game controls.

 ### The Bookshelf’s Goals